wonkodv/wonkodv.github.io/content/2021-12-21-sudo-button.md

 +++
-title = "Sudo Button"
-description = "Press a button on your U2F instead of typing the sudo password" taxonomies.category=["Using Unix"] taxonomies.tags=["U2F", "Sudo"]
+title               = "Sudo Button" description         = "Press a button on your U2F instead of typing the sudo password" taxonomies.category = ["Using Unix"] taxonomies.tags     = ["u2f", "sudo"]
 +++

 Sudo Button